Mauna Loa & Pu‘u O’o Trail Bird Watching Tour Details

-- Hike in native forest amongst unique endangered plants animals, and insects
+Hike in the native forest amongst unique endangered plants animals, and insects

 - Guests should be able to hike on uneven or rocky terrain.
 We sometimes encounter cool, wet or muddy conditions.
 Other tour restrictions may apply.